Nov. 19: Congress made disclosure law

 DOJ's January 30, 2026 press release says the Department published over 3 million additional pages that day, bringing the total to nearly 3.5 million pages, plus more than 2,000 videos and 180,000 images.
 DOJ also said any unproduced material fell into categories such as duplicates, privilege, Act exceptions, or items unrelated to the Epstein and Maxwell case files.

-That same March 19 letter said documents were only available on four DOJ computers at a satellite office during business hours, with lawmakers estimating it would take more than seven years to review even the 3.5 million pages DOJ had chosen to make available.
-Those are congressional allegations, not a final adjudication, but they explain why the word 'compliance' never settled the matter.
+The same March 19 letter said documents were available only on four DOJ computers at a satellite office during business hours.
+Lawmakers estimated it would take more than seven years to review even the 3.5 million pages DOJ had chosen to make available.

 Oversight was still escalating in March